One of the most difficult tasks in building frontend applications is dealing with external requests. Difficulties come from two sides.

 import { createAsyncThunk, createSlice, createEntityAdapter } from '@reduxjs/toolkit';

-// To avoid hardcoding urls, we can make a module, within which URLs are created
+// To avoid hardcoding URLs, we can create a module and create URLs in it

 import { getUserUrl } from './routes.js';